Ribosome: Structure

+A ribosome is a ribonucleoprotein particle made from complexes of ribosomal RNAs and proteins, arranged into two ribosomal subunits, one large and the other small.
+Ribosomes are complex molecular machines present in all cells both prokaryotic, and eukaryotic.
+The ribosomal subunits of prokaryotes and eukaryotes are quite similar.

-The ribosome is a complex cellular machine.
-It is largely made up of specialized RNA known as ribosomal RNA (rRNA) as well as dozens of distinct proteins (the exact number varies slightly between species).
-The ribosomal proteins and rRNAs are arranged into two distinct ribosomal pieces of different sizes, known generally as the large and small subunits of the ribosome.
-Ribosomes consist of two subunits that fit together and work as one to translate the mRNA into a polypeptide chain during protein synthesis.
-Because they are formed from two subunits of non-equal size, they are slightly longer on the axis than in diameter.
+A ribosome is largely made up of specialized non-coding ribosomal RNA (rRNA) as well as dozens of distinct ribosomal proteins (the number varies slightly between species).
+The ribosomal proteins and rRNAs are arranged into two distinct ribosomal subunits one large and one small.
+The subunits fit together locking around a strand of mRNA, and work together to translate the mRNA into a polypeptide chain during protein synthesis.